ke-zhang-rd/krystal/docs/source/processing.rst

 Pool
 ----

-Process Pool the most common way to use multiprocessing.
+Pool is the most common way to in using multiprocessing.
 Here is a example:

 .. code:: python